CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

 - Raspberry Pi
 - Jetson Nano.

-N.B.
-There are some device specific instructions but they are all highlighted in the section below called "Setup".
+For whatever device you choose, consider that there are some device specific instructions you need to follow, but these are all identified in the section below called "Setup".

 The execution of these programs enable:
 - Face recognition from video images seen from a Webcam
 - Speech output (On a Jetson Nano, you have to use a USB speaker)
-- USB Serial comms via USB to control something
+- USB Serial comms via USB - The data that is sent contains the "X" and "Y" head position co-ordinates.
 N.B.
-A separate Arduino board is connected by USB - This Arduino is used just to control 2 servos.
-These servos move an Eyeball such that the eyeball always moves to look at the person's face.
+An arduino can be used here to read these co-ordinates so that an eyeball/servo unit can be controlled.
+The Arduino program code is included in this repo and it is called "JETSON_NANO_SERIAL_RECEIVE.ino".
+The arduino board is connected to your device via a USB cable and once it receives the USB serial data, the arduino board code translates it to servo positions so that signals to the eyeball/servo unit.
+The eyeball moves and gives the illusion that whenever a user's face is recognised, the eyeball moves and looks at the users face - spooky.

+N.B.
 Please note: Credits for the original "Doorcam.py" program goes to Adam Geitgey.
 For more info, please follow this link https://medium.com/@ageitgey/build-a-hardware-based-face-recognition-system-for-150-with-the-nvidia-jetson-nano-and-python-a25cb8c891fd

 The changes which I have applied include: